SyncfusionExamples/how-to-add-and-customize-annotations-in-nodes-and-connectors-in-react-diagram/README.md

 This repository is a small React sample that demonstrates how to add, customize, and programmatically manage annotations on nodes and connectors using the Syncfusion React Diagram component (`@syncfusion/ej2-react-diagrams`).
 The sample focuses on label/annotation usage: setting annotation content, styling, alignment and displacement, and adding annotations at runtime.

-This README explains what the sample shows, the important files to inspect, how the sample is implemented, and how to run or build the project locally.

 ## What this sample demonstrates

 - Adding annotations to nodes and connectors via the `annotations` property on node and connector models.